dotnet/fsharp/tests/FSharp.Compiler.Service.Tests2/Docs.md

 ## Parallel type-checking of independent files

+The main idea is quite simple:
+- process files in a graph order instead of sequential order
+- reduce the dependency graph used for type-checking, increasing parallelism
+- implement branching and merging of type-checking information

+Below is some quasi-theoretical background on this.

 ### Background
 Files in an F# project are ordered and processed from the top (first) and the bottom (last) file.
 The compiler ensures that no information, including type information, flows upwards.